JoeryPip/DSMP_MultiArtcVehicle_HANcoder/README.md

 it shows the implmentation of a TTCAN system wich is developed to showcase a proof of concept of a multi articulated vehicle reverse assist.
 Its Based on the han coder

+# Software explanation

+explenation and elebaration on the software can be found in the documantation folder

 # HANcoder
 HANcoder STM32 Target is part of the open model based development (openMBD)